Parents' intentions and behavior regarding seasonal influenza vaccination for their children: A survey in child-care centers in Sydney, Australia

 28 July 2015 (online)

-The annual incidence of laboratory-confirmed influenza is usually between 2% and 20% in healthy children, and yet most parents surveyed do not intend to vaccinate their children.
+The annual incidence of laboratory-confirmed influenza is usually between 2 to vaccinate their children.
 The aim of our study was to determine parental intentions and behavior regarding influenza vaccination for their children and to explore explanatory variables.
 We conducted a cross-sectional survey in 16 child-care centers in Sydney, Australia, between November and December 2009, just after the first wave of the 2009 influenza pandemic.
 Survey packets were distributed at the child-care centers and e-mails were sent to parents of children aged 6 months to 5 years, asking them to complete the questionnaire either on paper or over the web.
 The questions addressed knowledge, behavior, intentions and beliefs regarding seasonal influenza and vaccination.
 We analyzed the data by descriptive statistics as well as using both univariate and multivariate tests with logistic regression.